foundry-vtt-community/wiki.js/setup/hosting/macos-node.md

 ```
 brew install node@22
 ```
 <a id="E2" href="#E2">E2:</a> When that install is complete, we will again need to copy/paste a command that is shown at the end.
-Select the line starting with `echo` > copy > paste at the prompt > Return/Enter.
+Select the line starting with `echo`, copy it, paste it at the prompt, hit Return/Enter.

 ![macos-node-nodepath.webp](/setup/hosting/macos-node-nodepath.webp)